occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

+### Is happiness globally correlated, or does it predominantly manifest at an individual country level?

 Can a country's happiness be traced to wider global happiness trends, or does it predominantly hinge on the unique circumstances within that country?
 Visual 31 illustrates the Happiness Score over time for individual countries (black) contrasted with the global average (yellow).
 Initially, there seem to be no discernible patterns, giving the appearance of a disorganized jumble.
 Based on this visual, one might assume that a country's happiness is disconnected from the global average.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_18.png" width="800" height="600">> |